Find Affordable College Courses

 After completing their Bachelor's Degree, nursing graduates from Creighton carry an average student debt load of $28,316.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $483.

-Out of the 10 schools in Nebraska that were part of this year’s ranking, Nebraska Methodist College of Nursing & Allied Health landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Nebraska Methodist College of Nursing & Allied Health is a great place for nursing students working on their bachelor’s degree.
 Located in the city of Omaha, Nebraska Methodist College is a private not-for-profit college with a small student population.

 Of the 138 students majoring in nursing at Nebraska Methodist College, 8% are male and 92% are female.